North Spain Beaches

 Take the A8 (E-70), turn off at exit 441, head for Santa Marina but after 2 kms the road goes through the tiny village of Castañeras, turn off there where it is signposted to Playa Silencio.
 The road near the beach is one way, one lane with very limited parking though 4WD will have more options than regular cars.
 There is a field at the top of the cliff that offers a fair amount of pay parking in the summertime.

-Playa de Las Catedrales (aka As Catedrais), Ribadeo region of Galicia, North Spain beaches.
+Playa de Las Catedrales (aka As Catedrais or Cathedral Beach), Ribadeo region of Galicia, North Spain beaches.

 As Catedrais beach at low tide, on Galicia’s north Atlantic coast.